Xyporz/DiffDGSSv2/README.md

-# DiffDGSS

-The code of DiffDGSS is about to be open-sourced.
+The code of the paper is about to be open-sourced.